gvwilson/sensibleadventures/cloudherd/reboot.md

         *   "Oh, Gas and I have plans," Fee drawled, making her daughter roll her eyes and her granddaughter feel embarrassed
     *   Dorbu and Kulbinder arrive without Bonzon
         *   the colonel sends his apologies, but is still not well
+        *   Kulbinder: "I hope it's all right that I brought my boy instead - he has enough appetite."
+        *   Kulbinder: "I thought he might keep your daughter company while the adults talk."
+        *   Makes Noxy bristle
         *   banter between Dorbu and Kulbinder reveals real affection
         *   Noxy notices how Indy looks at Dorbu
         *   comment on blue-and-white teapot (Indy's favorite colors)
     *   Dorbu explains why he's a rebel
         *   Kulbinder: "I'm a cat." as if that was all that needed to be said
+    *   Suggests that Noxy and Thokmay go and get the spare blankets from under Noxy's bed
+        *   Noxy: "I can do it myself"
+        *   Indy: "I'm sure the young soldier wouldn't mind"
+        *   Noxy resents being shuffled off
+        *   The two squabble like sisters sometimes
+    *   Mention Noxy's skylight
+    *   Thokmay notices Noxy's knitted dolls, makes a comment
+        *   Noxy is defensive
+        *   Thokmay shuts down
+    *   the visitors leave
+        *   Noxy makes a sharp remark about Indy's interest in Dorbu
-    *   Noxy sent outside to get water from the pump for more tea
+        *   Indy sends her out to get water from the pump for more tea
-        *   takes a piece of dayglass (first use of the material in the story)
+        *   Noxy takes a piece of dayglass (first use of the material in the story)
         *   hears something in the jitty between two houses
         *   tucks the dayglass under her coat and creeps forward
         *   dark enough on the street with the gathering clouds
         *   almost impossible to see anything in the jitty
-    *   she sees someone
+    *   Noxy sees someone
         *   for a moment she things it's a troll because of its size
         *   then a flash of light - it's Thokmay
         *   but what is he doing out?